 Vinyl has become the most popular type of siding due to its low cost and high durability.
 It is relatively easy to manufacture and comes in many sizes, colors, and textures.
 Because vinyl will typically last 20 years or longer, it must be cleaned regularly to prevent discoloration and staining.
 Vinyl is susceptible to dirt, grime, green algae, insect remains, mold, mildew, and many other contaminants.
+For this reason, it is essential to know how to clean vinyl siding.

 How to Clean Vinyl Siding With a Pressure Washer